DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - in-person identity proofing includes things like passport, DL, birth cert etc
     - Online orgs often use knowledge-based authentication (KBA) for identity-proofing of someone new (e.g. a new customer creating a new bank/savings account)
         - example questions include past vehicle purchases, amount of mortgage payment, previous addresses, DL numbers
+        - Identity proofing can be done by comparing user information that the organization already has, like account numbers or personal information.
         - they then query authoritative information (e.g. credit bureaus or gov agencies) for matches
     - Cognitive Passwords: security questions that are gathered during account creation, which are later used as questions for authentication (e.g. name of pet, color of first car etc)
         - one of the flaws associated with cognitive passwords is that the information is often available on social media sites or general internet searches